theericzhang/OpenResponse/README.md

 ### Getting Environment Variables for OpenAI's API

+## ⚠️ NOTICE ⚠️
+As of Jan 30th 2023, I have moved the production deployment of this application a private GPT-3 instance.
+If you intend on cloning this project and configuring your instance with credits from OpenAI, PLEASE note to COPY CONTENTS from `OpenAI_server.js` and move it into `server.js`.

 OpenAI provides new users with $18.00 in free credits to be used in their first 3 months across their product lineup, including GPT-3 and Codex.
 [Visit their site](https://openai.com/api/) and sign up to acquire a key.

 This will be used to authenticate access to OpenAI's API.